 More Middle Eastern Eggplant Recipes

-Eggplants are awesome for stuffing, try my Lebanese stuffed eggplants, they are so good!
+Eggplants are awesome for stuffing, try my stuffed eggplants from Lebanon, they are so good!

 Easy Moutabal (Middle Eastern Eggplant Dip Without Tahini)